Ferromagnetism in tilted fermionic Mott insulators: Effective spin Hamiltonian

-Let us move to the large tilt case $|E|>U$.
+Let us move to the large tilt regime $|E|>U$.
 The most important point is that the derivation for the small tilt is directly applicable to this case.
-It is because the derivation is formally just using the second-order perturbation starting from the \textit{singly occupied state} and its physical origin is irrelevant to the derivation~\cite{FN5}.
-As shown in Sec.~\ref{sec:charge_dynamics}, the doublon number in the Wannier-Stark regime has the same order of magnitude as in the Mott regime and thus we can apply the perturbation theory.
+This is because the derivation in Appendix \ref{sec:static_derivation} formally uses the second-order perturbation for the \textit{singly occupied state} , and the physical origin of the singly occupied state is irrelevant to the derivation.
+As shown in Sec.~\ref{sec:charge_dynamics}, the doublon number in the Wannier-Stark regime has the same order of magnitude as in the Mott regime; thus, we can apply perturbation theory.
+In other words, the derivation is applicable to the entire regime with a small double occupancy, which includes both the Mott insulating and the Wannier-Stark localized regimes.
 Therefore, the effective spin interaction in the large tilt case is also given by Eq.~\eqref{eq:J_eff}.
 In the large tilt case, the denominator of Eq.~\eqref{eq:J_eff} changes sign and the interaction becomes ferromagnetic.
 For $E>U$, the dominant contribution is $J_-$ and the corresponding energy cost $E-U$ becomes negative.
 Thus, the antiparallel spin configuration is energetically unfavorable.
-This is the origin of the ferromagnetism.
+This is the origin of ferromagnetism.

-We also obtain a consistent effective model using the Floquet theory.
-Applying the Floquet theory to the velocity-gauge Hamiltonian \eqref{eq:model_vgauge}, we employ the high-frequency expansion~\cite{EckardtRMP2017} and obtain the effective Hamiltonian up to the $1/E^2$ order as,
+We also obtain a consistent effective model using Floquet theory.
+Applying the Floquet theory to the velocity-gauge Hamiltonian \eqref{eq:model_vgauge}, we employ the high-frequency (van Vleck) expansion~\cite{EckardtRMP2017} and obtain the effective Hamiltonian up to the order of $1/E^2$ as,